srgwork-dev/Terra/README.md

 The blockchain layer consists of:

-- **Consensus Protocol**: Determines how agreement is reached among network participants (nodes) on the state of the blockchain.
+- **Consensus Protocol**: Determines how agreement is reached among network participants (nodes) regarding the state of the blockchain.

 - **Decentralized Ledger**: Stores all transactions, balances, and state changes of smart contracts in a distributed and immutable manner.

-### gun.js Integration
+- **gun.js Integration**: Utilizes gun.js for decentralized data storage and synchronization:

-gun.js is used for decentralized data storage and synchronization:
+  - **Data Storage**: Safely stores transactions, user data, and other information.

-- Provides a decentralized graph database where transactions and other data can be stored securely.
+  - **Real-time Sync**: Ensures data synchronization across nodes in real-time, improving system responsiveness.

-- Offers features for real-time data synchronization across nodes, enhancing the responsiveness and scalability of the application.
+- **Cryptographic Security**: Ensures transaction security through encryption, digital signatures, and secure key management.

 ### Secure Wallet